jenndiaz/jenndiaz/README.md

 # 👩🏼‍💻 I am a Full Stack Developer based in Denver Colorado 🏔
-* I have a background in community development, outdoor recreation, and customer service.
+* I have a background in community development, team buidling, and outdoor recreation instruction.
-* I am currently a student at the Flatiron School working through the Full Time Software Engineer Immersive.
 * I am passionate about web development that is accessible to all users.
 * I look forward to collaborting and connecting with other developers.
-* When not at the computer I enjoy Mountain Biking, Hiking, and Rock Climbing.
+* When not at my computer I enjoy Mountain Biking, Hiking, and Rock Climbing.
 * My pronouns are she/her.

 ### Connect with me: [LinkedIn](https://www.linkedin.com/in/jennifer-a-grenier/)